menu

 Demographics

-In terms of college education, Reynolds is nearly on par with the US average for all cities of 21.84%: 17.99% of adults 25 and older in Reynolds have a bachelor's degree or advanced degree.
+The percentage of adults in Reynolds who are college-educated is close to the national average for all communities of 21.84%: 20.15% of the adults in Reynolds have a bachelor's degree or advanced degree.

-The per capita income in Reynolds in 2022 was $25,360, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $101,440 for a family of four.
+The per capita income in Reynolds in 2022 was $22,626, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $90,504 for a family of four.
 However, Reynolds contains both very wealthy and poor people as well.
+Reynolds also has one of the higher rates of people living in poverty in the nation, with 35.68% of its population below the federal poverty line.

 Reynolds is an extremely ethnically-diverse city.
 The people who call Reynolds home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Reynolds residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Reynolds include English, Irish, German, French, and Czech.
+The greatest number of Reynolds residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Reynolds include English, Irish, German, Czech, and French.

 The most common language spoken in Reynolds is English.
-Other important languages spoken here include Japanese and Spanish.
+Other important languages spoken here include Spanish and Japanese.

 Notable & Unique Neighborhood Characteristics